 In Montessori, the prepared environment may include exploration areas and exhibits where children can participate in self-guided interaction and learning.
 Since RIE is focused on newborns and infants, the space may look different.

 It could include baby gates, for instance, as well as age-appropriate toys that are safe babies to engage with independently.

 Still, the concept is the same.
 That is, the environment is carefully thought-out to provide as much opportunity for free discovery and choice as possible while still establishing clear boundaries for appropriate play and behavior.

-Another tenant shared by both RIE and Montessori is the concept of self-directed learning.
+Another tenet shared by both RIE and Montessori is the concept of self-directed learning.
 This means that instead of pushing children to engage in certain learning activities, parents and teachers should “follow the child” instead and act as facilitators as children select their own learning experiences.